 8.4.1 Description

-Positioning, Navigation and Timing (PNT) is fundamental for a wide range of sectors, such as transportation, critical infrastructure (e.g. 6G system) and regulatory services (e.g. emergency serives, LI).
+Positioning, Navigation and Timing (PNT) is fundamental for a wide range of sectors, such as transportation, critical infrastructure (e.g. 6G system) and regulatory services (e.g. emergency services, LI).
 Nowadays, GNSS is the backbone technology to fulfil these PNT needs.
 However, the dependency of these sectors on GNSS certainly results in major threats and risks, in case of unavailability or disruption of GNSS, with severe safety, legal and economic impacts.
 The resilient positioning use case is based on the demand to withstand and recover rapidly from PNT disruptions anywhere.

 In addition, the 6G system may assume the need to obtain the UE location with a valid GNSS solution for the operation of 6G NTN solutions.
 In such situations, the degradation or unavailability of GNSS positioning, such as due to jamming, spoofing or obstructions, may lead to a degradation or loss of the 6G NTN communication capability, as it may currently occur in 5G NTN operations.
 For 6G NTN, there may be alternative communication approaches, but if these approaches are limited or not successful, a 6G integrated communication and positioning system can provide a GNSS-independent positioning solution for 6G NTN communications.